geoff-project/coi-utils/docs/guide/lsa_utils.rst

 function is slightly more complicated than trimming scalar settings.
 There are two ways to solve this task using `~cernml.lsa_utils`.

-The simple one is by using the free function `~cernml.lsa_utils.incorporate_and_trim()`.
+The simple one is by using the free function `incorporate_and_trim()`.
 There are several other functions to make using it easier:

 .. code-block:: python